 Information may be stored in disparate locations or not easily accessible.

-Audit Technique:
+Audit Technique

-Observe information management practices, review document control procedures, and interview staff about access to relevant information.
+Observe information management practices, review document control procedures, and interview staff about access to relevant information. - Regular Review of the Context

 Ensure that the organisation’s context is reviewed regularly and updated as needed.